dbpullman/SalesforceSharper/README.md

-# SalesforceSharp
+# SalesforceSharper

-SalesforceSharp is a light-weight, easy to use asynchronous REST client for Salesforce written in .NET.
+SalesforceSharper is a light-weight, easy to use asynchronous REST client for Salesforce written in .NET.

 ## Usage

-To use SalesforceSharp, you must authenticate before making any other method calls:
+To use SalesforceSharper, you must authenticate before making any other method calls:

 ```csharp
 var auth = new UsernamePasswordAuthenticator("<ConsumerKey>",